terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 - Public gateways: Optionally create public gateways in the VPC in each of the three zones of the VPC's region.
 - Subnets: Create one to three zones in the [subnet.tf](subnet.tf) file.
 - Network ACLs: Create network ACLs with multiple rules.
 By default, VPC network ACLs can have no more than 25 rules.
 - Hub and spoke DNS-sharing model: Optionally create a hub or spoke VPC, with associated custom resolver and DNS resolution binding, as well as a service-to-service authorization policy which supports the hub and spoke VPCs to be in separate accounts.
-See [About DNS sharing for VPE gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-hub-spoke-model) in the IBM Cloud docs for details.
+See [About DNS sharing for VPE gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-dns-sharing) and [hub and spoke communication](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) in the IBM Cloud docs for details.

 ![vpc-module](https://raw.githubusercontent.com/terraform-ibm-modules/terraform-ibm-landing-zone-vpc/main/.docs/vpc-module.png)